-Most organizations are familiar with the concept of mobile device management (MDM).
+Most teams are familiar with the concept of mobile device management (MDM).
 MDM is the core component of any mobile solution; however, in and of itself it is not a security solution.
-At Patriot we bridge the gap between MDM and MDSM—Mobile Device Security Management.
+At Patriot, we bridge the gap between MDM and MDSM—Mobile Device Security Management.
 We do this by integrating a range of mobile security components to provide a holistic solution.
-With customized integration each organization receives a solution that meets their unique environment while maintaining a positive end-user experience.
+With customized integration, each organization receives a solution that meets their unique environment while maintaining a positive end-user experience.

 THE PATRIOT VALUE ADD

 Patriot’s mobile solution brings together various technologies appropriate to the needs of the customer.
-As an example, we are able to integrate three primary mobile device platforms, such as MDM, network access control (NAC) and mobile device detection/contextual awareness.
+As an example, we can integrate three primary mobile device platforms, such as MDM, network access control (NAC) and mobile device detection/contextual awareness.
 These three technologies address the who, what and where of mobile devices as well as give visibility and control of the data down to each and every enrolled device.
 Patriot can then integrate a variety of other security and visibility capabilities, such as identity and access management (IAM), intrusion detection and prevention systems (IDPS), mobile application security, and file security—specific to organizational requirements and network architecture.
-To complete the solution, we are able to integrate enterprise security capabilities to ensure organization-wide protection.
+To complete the solution, we can integrate enterprise security capabilities to ensure organization-wide protection.

-Patriot’s holistic MDSM solution addresses all the important components of mobile device security, such as:
+Patriot’s holistic MDSM solution addresses all the critical components of mobile device security, such as:

 - Automatic detection of any mobile device via cellular or WiFi